THUIR/THUIR-website/_members/2_stu_2022_renyi.md

     email: renyi1006@gmail.com
 ---

 Yi is currently interested in recommender system and privacy protection.

-Besides, he is quite into Mongolian hotpot (涮羊肉 in Chinese), photography, classical music, cooking and anything that could benefit human race！
+Besides, he is quite into Mongolian hotpot (涮羊肉 in Chinese), art, cooking, etc.